molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 In this section you will learn about all the different modules MOLGENIS has to offer, step-by-step.
 Every module will be explained through a simple use case, going from a light explanation into a an example using every module at its full capabilities.
 Let us not wait any longer!
 We will start off with the most basic step, importing your data.

 ### <a name="terminology"></a> Terminology of Molgenis
-In this section we introduce and explian the terminolegy of MOLGENIS
+In this section we introduce and explain, terminology of MOLGENIS

 | Term     |Explanation       |Example |Comments|
 |----------|------------------|--------|--------|